glowieframework/glowie-website/documentation/v1.x/extra/http-requests.md

 The HTTP method you want to use in the request.
 Default is `GET`.

 **data**
-Data to send in the request.
-Can be an associative array with the corresponding field names and values, JSON or plain text. **Content-Type** header must be needed depending on chosen data type.
+Data to send in the request. `Content-Type` header must be needed depending on chosen data type.

 _Example_
 ```php